edgeimpulse/aws_workshop/3_GreengrassInstallation/GreengrassInstallation.md

 Lower down in the menu, you will see the specific instructions that are custom-crafted for you to download and invoke the "Nucleus Classic" installer.
 Note that you will have to have previously created and set, within your shell environment, an AWS Access Key (typically with Administrator privilege) in order to run the installer:

  ![CreateDevice](GG_Install_Device2.png)

-### 3. Install defaulted AWS IoT Greengrass components

-When doing a Greengrass installation/deployment, a default deployment for the target device will typically get created and that deployment will install the two components below.
-If one is not created, it is recommended that you create a deployment in Greengrass for your newly added Greengrass edge device and add the following available AWS Components:

-			aws.greengrass.Cli
-			aws.greengrass.Nucleus

 ### 4. Modify the Greengrass TokenExchange Role with additional permissions